-The soccer goalkeeper is the most unique player in the team due to the roles they play and the soccer rules that apply to them.
+The soccer goalkeeper is the most unique player on the team due to the roles they play and the soccer rules that apply to them.

-Often regarded as a player that does not do much on the field except to catch the ball and kick it back it down the field.
+Often regarded as a player that does not do much on the field except catching the ball and kicking it back down the field.

 However, goalkeepers are important players in the team as you will find out in the discussion below.

 Unlike the other players, they are required additional skills in order to fulfill their roles.